 Non mutually exclusive: The four phenomena discussed are not entirely mutually exclusive.
-In the general population, there was a substantial occurrence of two events: male taller than women or a small male: female height difference.
+In the general population, there was a substantial occurrence of two events: a male taller than women or a small male: female height difference.
 Although they are not mutually exclusive, each phenomenon on its own is independent enough to support the assortative mating principle.

 How Can These Findings Be Interpreted?

 Researchers investigated whether desired traits in partners are exhibited in actual pairings.
-Four-phenomena related to height preferences were studied: physical characteristics, men should be taller than women, small men: women height difference, and individualized preferences.
+Four phenomena related to height preferences were studied: physical characteristics, men should be taller than women, small men: women height difference, and individualized preferences.
 Results showed that.

 - With every cm increase in an individual’s height, there is an increase in the partner’s height